 Noise is All Around Me

-Noise is all around me.
-I just opened the newspaper this morning to discover a review of Noise: A Human History, a new BBC radio series which explores the British Library’s sound archive, opening listeners ears to Neolithic sites in Orkney and prehistoric caves in France.
+Noise is all around us, though even with this pandemic the world might seem quieter, it’s never absolutely silent of course.
+I was recently reading about the British Library’s sound archive and how it has opened listeners ears to Neolithic sites in Orkney and prehistoric caves in France.
 Apparently many of these caves were tranquil places until noisy humans brought life to them with their movements.
-I turn to another magazine on my desk, British music journal The Wire, with a feature on German composer Jakob Ullman, whose works test the very limits of audibility.
+Whilst writing I am listening to composer Jakob Ullman, whose works test the very limits of audibility.
 It seems that his elegiac and contemplative compositions were rooted in a childhood trauma where the East German government tortured local agricultural peasants by playing recordings of marches exceptionally loud, 24 hours a day, non stop.
 “I was a little child and I was so afraid of this kind of musical noise that I started to hate it…You cannot compete with the noise of the world.
 Impossible.
 The less loud music is, the better I can hear it.”

-Then last week I watched a DVD documentary on John Cage and a scene focused on composer Christian Woolf roaming around Cage’s old ramshackle hut in Stony Point, New York.
+Then I recently re-watched a DVD documentary on John Cage and one particular scene focused on composer Christian Woolf roaming around Cage’s old ramshackle hut in Stony Point, New York.
 It seems that despite Cage’s desire to live this utopian dream and living off the land, he missed the noise of New York City and returned there six months later.

 For myself I am fascinated by the noise that surrounds me.
 It offers a frame within which I operate.
 Do people wear headphones to avoid the noise around them, or just to avoid speakers to others whilst commuting?
 I rarely ever wear headphones outside of the studio as I enjoy navigating through my sonic landscape with a clear channel.
 In not shutting out sounds I allow my ears to exercise their natural function.